google/wireit/README.md

-Wireit works great with either [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) or [Lerna](https://lerna.js.org/) monorepos.
-In fact, wireit is unopinionated about how your packages are laid out, and doesn't need to know whether you have a monorepo, or what kind it is.
+Wireit works great with either [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) or [Lerna](https://lerna.js.org/) monorepos, without any additional configuration.

-To configure a cross-package script dependency, use a relative path to the other package, followed by a `:` character, followed by the script name.
+Wireit is agnostic to whether you are using these tools, because you can configure cross-package script dependencies by using a relative path to the other package's directory, followed by a `:` character, followed by the script name.
 For example:

 ```json
 {